NoahJGersh/Wormhole/README.md

 ## Current Features

-Draws a basic and buggy tunnel according to hard-coded constraints:
+Draws a basic tunnel according to hard-coded constraints:
 - Diameter
 - Vertex Variance
     - The distance a vertex is allowed to stray from the tunnel's center.
 Stays along its current angle.